 Disks is the number of disks to be migrated on the source server.

-Disk read or write performance is either the average disk read performance of the source server or the average disk write performance of the target server, whichever is smaller.
+Disk read or write performance is the lower value between the average disk read speed of the source server and the average disk write speed of the target server.

-Assume that the migration involves four disks, the network bandwidth is 1,000 Mbit/s, the average read performance of the source server is 500 Mbit/s, the average write performance of the target server is 300 Mbit/s.
-In this example, we need to divide the network bandwidth by the average write performance of the target server (1,000 Mbit/s / 300 Mbit/s ≈ 3).
+Consider that the migration involves four disks, the network bandwidth is 1,000 Mbit/s, the average read speed of the source server is 500 Mbit/s, and the average write speed of the target server is 300 Mbit/s.
+We need to divide the network bandwidth by the average write speed of the target server (1,000 Mbit/s/300 Mbit/s ≈ 3).
 That makes the three values for the formula, respectively, 4, 3 and 4, which means there can be 3 concurrent processes for this migration.

 Setting the Maximum Number of Concurrent Processes